maxs94/prohd/README.md

 9. Go to "Admin" in the top menu and change the admin's account password!

-10. Modify the your API-Key in the Character's section, leave the Character ID at "1"!
+10. Modify your API-Key in the Character's section, leave the Character ID at "1"!

 11. Done.